Skip to Main Content

 What are Course Reserves?

 Course reserves are additional materials an instructor sets aside to be available for their class.
-These materials may be supplemental readings, the course textbook, a DVD or CD, or even a piece of equipment.
+These materials may be supplemental readings, the course textbook, a DVD or CD, and/or even a piece of equipment.
 Students come to the first floor service desk and request access to the item, and the service desk employee retrieves it and checks the material out to the student using their Mastodon ID Card.
 Once the loan period has ended or the student has finished with the material, they return it to the service desk.

 Putting Materials on Reserve

-To put material on reserve, the instructor or their proxy must complete the Reserve Request Form at least two weeks prior the date they want the material(s) available to students.
+To put material on reserve, the instructor or their proxy must complete the Reserve Request Form.
 The material(s) can be part of the library’s collection or from the instructor or department’s collection.
 You must complete the form for each item you want on reserve.

 We require two weeks processing time for reserve requests; processing time begins once we have the request and the required materials in house.
 If the instructor or department is providing the material(s), each item must be received with a printed copy of the request form confirmation email.

 The library may also purchase books and materials for reserve that are not currently in our catalog.
 Requests for purchase should be routed through the department’s liaison librarian.
-Please note: due to safety concerns, we recommend instructors discuss digital alternatives for physical reserves during the COVID-19 pandemic.

 Personal Materials on Reserve